A lot of people ask why do frenchies cost as much as they do, so we decided to share a breakdown.

 Once you find the right stud you pay another $1,000-$5,000 for a stud fee!

 When the female finally comes into heat you have to begin progesterone testing at a fertility clinic to determine when she will ovulate and can be bred.
 These tests run, on average, $120 each and they should be done every other day until peak levels are reached, that’s another $300-$500.
-Once she is ready and you have your gas and mileage as well as artificial insemination is another $250 per artificial insemination, as well as a days worth of travel to the reputable fertility clinic !
+Once she is ready and you have your gas and mileage as well as artificial insemination is another $250 per artificial insemination, $450 for the semen collection as well as a days worth of travel to the reputable fertility clinic !
 Not every vet/clinic offer’s these services so your travel could be quite far.
 For us its a 1 hour drive one way.

 Then you wait four weeks to do an ultrasound to confirm pregnancy, that’s another $150.
 Plus travel and time.